vichui/atlas_importer3/README.md

-This is a Atlas import plugin fo GoDot 3.0 - Modify from (https://github.com/GodotExplorer/atlas_importer)
+This is an Atlas import plugin fo GoDot 3.0 - Modify from (https://github.com/GodotExplorer/atlas_importer)

 Atlas importer plugin for other texture pack tools